Getting Started with the New User Experience

 Unsavedstill appears and not

-Required attributes display an asterisk (*) after their label.
+Required attributes display an asterisk (*) after the label.

 - Your current saved view might be missing one or more required fields.
-When you add a new row, the application shows the required fields that do not have predefined default values and your view switches tounsaved.
+When you add a new row, the application shows the required fields and your view switches tounsaved.
 Any custom attributes marked as required are also added to the view.
+This behavior applies to required columns that are API-enabled attributes in CA PPM Studio and that do not have default values.
+You can then save the grid view with these additional columns.
+In the previous release, you had to find and add the required columns from the Column panel.
+This behavior is currently supported on the Tasks, Roadmaps, and Custom Investments grids.

 - If you add a required custom attribute in Classic PPM when records already exist in the system, provide a default value.
 We also recommend that you select thePopulate Null Values with the Defaultoption.